 Fund Goal and Approach

 The fund seeks to maximize total return consisting of capital appreciation and current income.
-To pursue its goal, the fund normally invests at least 80% of its net assets, plus any borrowings for investment purposes, in publicly-traded equity securities of companies principally engaged in the real estate sector.
-The fund considers a company to be "principally engaged" in the real estate sector if at least 50% of the company's total revenues or earnings are derived from or at least 50% of the market value of its assets are attributed to the development, ownership, construction, management or sale of real estate, as determined by CenterSquare Investment Management, Inc. (CenterSquare), the fund's sub-investment adviser.
-The fund invests principally in common stocks, but its equity investments also may include preferred stocks, convertible securities, warrants, equity interests in foreign investment funds or trusts, depositary receipts and other equity investments.
+To pursue this goal, the fund normally invests at least 80% of its assets in publicly-traded equity securities of companies principally engaged in the real estate sector.
+The fund's equity investments may include common stocks, preferred stocks, convertible securities, warrants, equity interests in foreign investment funds or trusts, depositary receipts and other equity investments.

 Investors should consider the investment objectives, risks, charges, and expenses of the fund carefully before investing.
 Download a prospectus, or a summary prospectus, if available, that contains this and other information about the fund, and read it carefully before investing.